collegeconnect/CollegeConnect/README.md

 We have the following branches

  * **development** All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
-PRs to development branch must pass a build check and a unit-test check on Circle CI.
  * **master** This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update and make a release.

 ### Code practices